top of page

 3. The Halo effect.
 If you’re good at 1 thing you must be good at other things

 4. It becomes what you’re known for.
-NOT the only thing you do.
+It's not the only thing you do.
 Meaning - after you help with a Fashion Resume, then help with, job interview training or problems at work or ...

 5. If you need a knee operation, do you see a surgeon (generalist) or a knee specialist?